keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

   keptn create service catalogue --project=musicshop
   ```

-  **Note:** Since you are not deploying a service in this tutorial [keptn create service](../../reference/cli/#keptn-create-service) does not require you to provide a Helm chart compared to the [keptn onboard service](../../reference/cli/#keptn-onboard-service) command.
+  **Note:** Since you are not actively deploying a service in this tutorial, [keptn create service](../../reference/cli/#keptn-create-service) does not require you to provide a Helm chart compared to the [keptn onboard service](../../reference/cli/#keptn-onboard-service) command.

-* To activate the quality gate for your service, upload the `slo_quality-gates.yaml` file using the [add-resource](../../reference/cli/#keptn-add-resource) command:
+* To activate the quality gate for your service, upload the `slo_quality-gates.yaml` file:

   ```console
   keptn add-resource --project=musicshop --service=catalogue --stage=hardening --resource=slo_quality-gates.yaml --resourceUri=slo.yaml